koenvervloesem/remarkable-calendar-creator/README.rst

   remarkable-calendar-creator calendar.pdf 2021

-You can find the result of the above three commands in May 2021 in the `examples <https://github.com/koenvervloesem/remarkable-calendar-creator/tree/main/examples>`_ directory.
+You can find the result of the above three commands for all months of 2021 in the `examples <https://github.com/koenvervloesem/remarkable-calendar-creator/tree/main/examples>`_ directory.

 *************
 Configuration